homeday-de/homeday-blocks/README.md

 ```
 $ FOLDER=test npm run deploy
 ```
+This will deploy your branch to http://hd-storybook.s3-website.eu-central-1.amazonaws.com/test/ .

-If no folder is specified, timestamp will be used as folder prefix.
+**If no folder is specified, timestamp will be used as folder prefix.** This is to avoid collision with other working branches.

 For this to work, you have to all add your `AWS` credentials to the project.
 You can create JSON file in root folder, with following structure: